sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

 having a concentrated mind has become holy; *saḥ*(*naraḥ*), that man that man of knowledge; *āpnoti*,reaches; *adhvanaḥ pāram*, the end of the road, i. e.the very supreme goal to be reached beyond thecourse of the world.
 He becomes free from all theworldly bondages.
-Tat, that; is *paramam padam,* thehighest place, i.e. the very nature; *viṣṇoḥ*, of Viṣṇu—of the all-pervading Brahman, of the supremeSelf who is called [Vāsudeva](# "He who provides dwelling place (vāsa) for all in Himself, is väsu.Deva is effulgent, i.e. self-luminous.
+Tat, that; is *paramam padam,* thehighest place, i.e. the very nature; *viṣṇoḥ*, of Viṣṇu—of the all-pervading Brahman, of the supremeSelf who is called Vāsudeva[^25] for all in Himself, is väsu.Deva is effulgent, i.e. self-luminous.
 He is both vāsu and deva.")—which this man ofknowledge attains.

+[^25]: "He who provides dwelling place (vāsa

  Now this portion begins in order to show how thegoal (i.e. Brahman), that is to be reached, is to berealized as the indwelling Self through an ascendinggradation, from grossness to subtleness, commencingfrom the gross senses.